OS366/phantom/Home.md

 ## What is Phantom.js?

-Phantom.js is a lightweight helper library designed specifically for OIE scripting environments.
+Phantom.js is a lightweight helper library designed specifically for Mirth Connect, Open Integration Engine (OIE), and BridgeLink scripting environments.
 It provides:

 - **26 String Operations** - Manipulation, transformation, and validation
 - **27 Number Operations** - Mathematical operations, rounding, and validation